FarmBot-Docs/farmbot-developers/v8/Documentation/firmware.md

 ---
 title: "Firmware"
 slug: "firmware"
-excerpt: "Executes g-code like commands over a serial line to move the FarmBot and operate its peripherals.
+description: "Executes g-code like commands over a serial line to move the FarmBot and operate its peripherals.
 [GitHub repository](https://github.com/FarmBot/farmbot-arduino-firmware)."
 ---

 * toc